Find Anchorsholme Park between the seafront and main highway/tramway at the northernmost end of Blackpool seafront.

 - Balfour Beatty has built a new sea wall at Princes Way using the compound nearest to the tram stop as their base.

 - United Utilities has carried out £200m of work to improve bathing waters.
 They’ve been working behind the green fence and on the beach from 2015 to 2020.

 In this photo you can see both projects when they were in full swing –

-Have a look at the Live Blackpool website homepage for more of the latest updates.
+Have a look at the homepage of the Live Blackpool website for more of the latest updates.

-If you love the Fylde Coast you ought to sign up for our weekly email newsletter.
-It’s packed full of interesting things and will arrive in your inbox all 52 weeks of the year.
+Love the Fylde Coast?
+Sign up for your weekly email newsletter.
+Packed full of interesting things, it arrives in your inbox all 52 weeks of the year.

 Join us on Facebook at our Visit Fylde Coast Facebook Group